matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 also, right?
 You have your own internal feature requests, your backlog, and things you thought might be good features.

-"We do not have feature X" is never a valid problem statement?
+"We do not have feature X" is never a valid problem statement.
 If you need proof of this you only need to look at a modern car which has a touch screen where no one said, "I need to slide my finger on some random piece of glass to a precise point to set my blower in my car